The Snow Report

 Despite the typical spring lift, inventory is still dramatically below where it was a year ago.

-• Single-family inventory is down roughly 35–40% year-over-year
+• Single-family inventory: down 35–40% year-over-year

-• Condo inventory is also significantly constrained
+• Condo inventory: also significantly constrained

 Until more sellers decide to come to market, that imbalance is likely to continue driving competition.

-For Sellers: The Window Is Open
+For Sellers: The Window Remains Strong

 That said, outcomes are still being shaped early:

-• Preparation still matters
+• Preparation matters

 Data source: San Francisco Association of REALTORS® (SFARMLS).
 Statistics reflect single-family and condominium sales within San Francisco County.